MechMindRobotics/mecheye_cpp_samples/profiler/README.md

    sudo ./SampleName
    ```

-5. Enter the index of the camera to which you want to connect, and press the Enter key.
+5. Enter the index of the laser profiler to which you want to connect, and press the Enter key.
 The obtained files are saved to `xxx/profiler/build`.

 ## License